Pantanal Conservation Area

 Exploring the Pantanal Conservation Area: A Unique Tropical Wetland Ecosystem

-The Pantanal Conservation Area, inscribed as a UNESCO World Heritage Site in 2000, offers a captivating glimpse into the rich biodiversity and breathtaking landscapes of one of the world's most extensive freshwater wetland ecosystems.
-Situated in western central Brazil, this protected area spans an impressive 187,818 hectares, representing just over 1% of the vast Pantanal region.
+The Pantanal Conservation Area, inscribed as a UNESCO World Heritage Site in 2000, offers a captivating glimpse into the rich biodiversity and breathtaking landscapes of one of the world's largest freshwater wetland ecosystems.
+Situated in western-central Brazil, in the extreme southwest of the states of Mato Grosso and Mato Grosso do Sul, near the borders with Bolivia and Paraguay, this protected area spans approximately 187,818 hectares and represents about 1.3 percent of the Brazilian Pantanal, one of the planet's largest and most ecologically significant wetland regions.

 UNESCO Description of the World Heritage Site